tanmayk26/FinalProject-Group3/Code/README.md

   - tools.py
   - models.py

-The data csv file is provided and all the files should be in the same directory.
+The data csv file 'weather.csv' is provided and all the files should be in the same directory.

 The user only needs to run the main.py python script.